If you can see this check that

 • /home/dave/public_html/vm

-In each of these new directories create a file similar to hello.html, except in "web/hello.html" replace the word HOST with WEB.
+In each of these new directories create a file called "hello.html", which are copies of hello.html from /home/dave/public_html, except in "web/hello.html" replace the word HOST with WEB.
 In "vm/hello.html" replace the word HOST with VM.
 Case is important.

 Tests - not attempted